There are four defining pillars to the best 4X games on PC: eXpand, eXploit, eXterminate, and eXplore, with varying degrees for each.

-This is evident by Dominions 5’s dated visuals which detract very little from the game’s imaginative and expressive setting complete with fantasy-themed factions and magic-driven research systems.
+This is evident by Dominions 5’s dated visuals and imaginative setting complete with fantasy-themed factions and magic-driven research systems.

-Risk is the name of the game here, with many of Dominions 5’s best, most powerful units requiring you to make big sacrifices in hopes of it paying off later on the battlefield.
+Risk is the name of the game here, with many of the most powerful units requiring you to make big sacrifices in hopes of a pay-off down the road.

 Even after all these years, there’s nothing quite as satisfying in the 4X genre as leading an army of Dominions’ mythical units into battle against another.

-If fantasy’s not really your thing or you have an interest in Chinese history, Oriental Empires is a great new strategy game that harkens back to 4X’s board game roots.
+If you have an interest in Chinese history, Oriental Empires is a great new strategy game that harkens back to 4X’s board game roots.

 For one, it utilizes the WEGO system seen in many tabletop games where every player resolves their turn at the same time.

-Additionally, the game throws randomized events into the mix to keep things exciting and unpredictable, forcing you to stay on your toes to have any chance of winning.
+Additionally, the game throws randomized events into the mix to keep things interesting by forcing you to keep vigilant to have any chance of winning.

-While the AI could do with some improvements, Oriental Empires makes up for it with meaningful expansions and robust tech tree options that add significant depth to its systems.
+While the AI could do with some improvements, Oriental Empires makes up for it with meaningful expansions and robust tech that provides significant depth.

 Aggressors: Ancient Rome

-Another 4X game that does an excellent job of depicting the civilization it’s modeled after, Aggressors: Ancient Rome is the ultimate 4X game for history buffs, particularly those who admire antiquity.
+Another 4X game that does an excellent job of depicting the civilization it’s modeled after is Aggressors: Ancient Rome.

 It offers a deep sense of realism that considers all of the rules and traditions involved with leading an empire during the height of Ancient Rome.